Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Phenomenology

-where we neglect the induced scalar form factor since we work in the isospin limit.
-Throughout this paper, we will present results in terms of the isovector Sachs electric, $G_{E}$, and magnetic, $G_{M}$, form-factors that are related to the Dirac and Pauli form factors as
+where $\sigma_{\mu \nu} = i/(\gamma_\mu \gamma_\nu - \gamma_\nu \gamma_\mu)/2$ and the induced scalar form factor is neglected since we work in the isospin limit.
+Throughout this paper, we will present results in terms of the isovector Sachs electric, $G_{E}$, and magnetic, $G_{M}$, form factors that are related to the Dirac and Pauli form factors in Euclidean space as